 Starting an ecommerce business is exciting.
 You get to choose your business name, create your logo and branding, and build your website.
-And while it’s easy to consider your needs now, it’s also important to think about where your business is heading and what other tools you’ll need.
+And while it’s easy to consider your needs now, it’s also important to think about where your business is heading and what other tools you’ll need in the future.

 What is an ecommerce platform?